-Coconut Oil as a Sunscreen: Delving into the Natural Sun Protection Debate
+Coconut Oil as Sunscreen: Debunking the Debate

 • Coconut oil offers multiple skin benefits, including slight SPF protection ranging from 4-7.
 However, this is minimal compared to broad-spectrum sunscreens.